 Most of the orphans are now teenagers, and in addition to doing well at the local school, and being part of the church, they help with the planting, harvesting and preparation of the crops.
 This photo shows the time-consuming work needed to prepare the cassava which provides flour and is also eaten in other ways.

 You can read more details from Pastor Sika in his updates on the Latest News blog page.
-If you would like to help support or donate to this orphanage you can donate via the PayPal button or contact us.
+If you would like details on how to help support this orphanage you can contact us

 Here are some great photos of life at the Joseph Project Orphanage: